maubanel/GMS2-Top-Down-Shooter/player-damage/README.md

 ##### `Step 11.`\|`SPCRK`| :large_blue_diamond: :small_blue_diamond:

-Now play test the game and adjust your Collision Masks to your liking.
+Now play test the game and adjust your **Collision Masks** on the player sprite and enemy sprites to your liking.
 I like to have them a bit loose and not take the entire sprite.
-Here are the settings that I liked, but choose your own:
+Here are the settings that I liked, but choose your own, based on your preference.

 ![Adjust all sprite collision masks to your liking](images/PlayerCollisionMast.png)